Connect-To-Care/ParfaitClient/README.md

 Clone the Github repo and install the Angular CLI using `npm i @angular/cli -g`.
 You can build the app using `ng build --prod` (production) and host a live development server using `ng serve`.

 Keep in mind that you must point the Parfait client to use your custom API instance.
 Do this by editing the `config.service.prod.ts` file with your own API endpoint URL.
 It's pretty simple.

+## UPDATE: Where is the API code?

+We've decided to exclude the API source code from Github.
+If you'd like to use the Parfait API, <a href="mailto:contact@connect-tocare.org">contact us</a> to for access to the repo.